MoAli2004/cse15l-lab-reports/LabReport2.md

 *URL* `localhost:4000/add-message?s=Hello`

 The method `StringHandler.handleRequest(URI url)` is called with the argument being a URI object representing `localhost:4000/add-message?s=Hello`.
-The method parses this URI and updates the `StringHandler`'s `String string` field by adding on the `Hello` string, which was the argument in the URI (which is not the same as the argument to the Java method).
+The method parses this URI and updates the `StringHandler`'s `String string` field by adding the `Hello` string, which was the argument in the URI.

 ![image](hello+.png)